YSQ-1018/LDA/README.md

 # LDA
-This file is aim to show the code which deals with the homework of the lecture Patter Recongnition
+This file aims to show the code which deals with the homework of the lecture Patter Recongnition